-Not having baked anything in a while, our first 80ºF+ day of the year seemed the perfect day to whip up a batch of muffins.
+Not having baked anything in a while, I figured our first 80ºF+ day of the year was the perfect day to whip up a batch of muffins.

 I assure you, there is some logic in that sentence.
 Hot, humid weather gives me migraines.
 The kind of migraines that make me useless for desk work or going for a walk, even after the meds have kicked in.